gertrude-app/web/docs/src/pages/unblocking-guide.md

 how and why this works the way it does, and give you some helpful tools for making this job easier.

-## IMPORTANT: Isolate network activity

-Your computer is constantly making network requests to a myriad of websites and services.
-The vast majority of these don't cause you any noticable problem, and don't need to be unblocked.
-But, all those requests can make it _hard to find out which request DOES need to be unblocked._ For this reason, probably the number one thing you can do to make it easier to find what to unblock is **isolate network activity:**

-- **Close every other app** except the one you're working with.
-This will greatly reduce the number of network requests you'll have to consider.
-- **Close other tabs** if you're working with a web browser, this also substantially eliminates noise and makes it easier to find the right request.
-- **Be sure to clear and filter requests**.
-Enter a _search phrase_ into the filter field of Gertrude's network activity screen.
-Usually part of the name of a website, or the app you're using are helpful.
-Click the _clear requests_ button and then refresh the page, or retry the activity that is not working.

-{% image src="isolating-requests.png" caption="Filter by a search phrase, and clear often" /%}

 ## Why multiple keys are needed

-One of the core things you need to understand is that when you're trying to unblock a specific website, it often takes _several keys to get the site fully working._ It seems like if I'm trying to unblock `happyfish.com`, I should be able to just create a key for `happyfish.com`, and everything should just work, right?
+One of the core things you need to understand is that when you're trying to unblock a specific website, it often takes _several keys to get the site fully working._ It's not untiutive why&mdash;it seems like if I'm trying to unblock `happyfish.com`, I should be able to just create a key for `happyfish.com`, and everything should just work, right?
 Sadly, no. To explain why, I'll need to get just a little bit technical for a moment.

 ### How websites work